Mach-Levi/Mach-Levi/README.md

 - 👋 Hi, I’m Levi.
 - 👀 I’m interested in artificial intelligence
 - 🌱 I’m currently actively learning machine learning
-- 💞️ I’m looking to collaborate on any ml projects to facilitate my learning.
+- 💞️ I’m looking to collaborate on any ML projects to facilitate my advanced learning.

 <!---
 Mach-Levi/Mach-Levi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.